GhostCodes/GhostReader/README.md

 ### Featured Images / Post Thumbnails

-In the Ghost Stories theme, every post has a cover image displayed on the left half of the browser window.
+In the Ghost Reader theme, every post has a cover image displayed on the left half of the browser window.
 This image is the *first image inserted into your post*.
 Ghost Stories takes the first image inserted into the post and moves it into the cover.

 For example, create a new post in Ghost.